-Information on all remuneration of the Board of Directors is disclosed in the chapter on the salary and other remuneration of senior Orkla ASA executives in 2023.
-The chapter also states that remuneration of the Board of Directors is not linked to Orkla's performance, and that no options have been issued to Board members.
+Information on all remuneration received by members of the Board of Directors is disclosed in the chapter on salary and other remuneration paid to senior Orkla ASA executives in 2024.
+The chapter also confirms that Board remuneration is not linked to Orkla's performance, and that no options have been issued to Board members.

-12. Salary and other remuneration of senior executives
+12. Salary and other remuneration paid to senior executives

 The Board of Directors draws up guidelines on the salaries and other remuneration of senior executives, which are approved by the General Meeting.
-These guidelines may be found in a separate document on Orkla's website.
-The remuneration of senior executives and Orkla's compensation and benefits policy, including the scope and design of bonus and share price-related programmes, are intended to support the company's business strategy, long-term interests and financial capacity.
-A ceiling has been set on performance-related remuneration.
-The Board of Directors' annual executive remuneration report is included in this Annual Report and is made available to shareholders in a separate document, together with the notice of the Annual General Meeting.
+These guidelines can be found in a separate document on Orkla's website.
+The remuneration of senior executives and Orkla's compensation and benefits policy, including the scope and design of bonus and share price-linked programmes, are intended to support the company's business strategy, long-term interests and financial capacity.
+A ceiling has been set on performance-linked remuneration.
+The Board of Directors' annual executive remuneration report is included in this Annual Report and is made available to shareholders in a separate document enclosed with the notice of the Annual General Meeting.

-13. Information and communications Orkla aims to ensure that its accounting and financial reporting inspires investor confidence.
+13. Information and communication

+Orkla aims to ensure that its financial and sustainability reports inspire investor confidence.
 Orkla's accounting procedures are highly transparent, and since 2005 Orkla has prepared and presented its financial statements in accordance with the International Financial Reporting Standards (IFRS).
-Sustainability reports are prepared in accordance with the GRI Standards, and adjustments have been made to the structure and content of the 2023 report to prepare for reporting in accordance with the European Sustainability Reporting Standards (ESRS), which are expected to come into force as of the 2024 financial year.
+Sustainability statements are prepared in accordance with the European Sustainability Reporting Standards (ESRS).
 The Board of Directors' Audit Committee monitors company reporting on behalf of the Board.

 Orkla strives to communicate actively and openly with the market.
-The annual and quarterly reports contain extensive information on the various aspects of Orkla's activities.
-Quarterly presentations are webcast live and are available in the "Investor" section of Orkla's website, along with annual and quarterly reports.
-In 2023, Orkla's Annual General Meeting was held as a digital meeting and webcast live on the company's website, with simultaneous interpretation into English.
+The annual and guarterly reports contain extensive information on the various aspects of Orkla's activities.
+Quarterly presentations are webcast live and are available in the 'Investor' section of Orkla's website, along with the annual and quarterly reports.
+In 2024, Orkla's Annual General Meeting was held as a digital meeting and webcast live on the company's website, with simultaneous interpretation into English.

 Moreover, Orkla holds a Capital Markets Day at regular intervals, most recently on 29 November 2023.
-The Capital Markets Day provides the market with an in-depth review of Orkla's strategic direction and operational development.
+The Capital Markets Dav provides the market with an in-depth review of Orkla's strategic direction and operational development.
 Presentations given at the Capital Markets Day are made available on Orkla's website.

 All shareholders and other financial market stakeholders are treated equally when it comes to access to financial information.
 Orkla's Investor Relations Department maintains regular contact with company shareholders, potential investors, analysts and the financial markets in general, and the Board is updated on these activities regularly.
-The financial calendar for 2024 is available on Orkla's website.
+The financial calendar for 2025 is available on Orkla's website.